PowerDNS/pdns/pdns/dnsdistdist/docs/reference/web.rst

   Represent a HTTP query, whose attributes are read-only.

-  .. attribute:: WebRequest.body
+  .. attribute:: body

     The body of this query, as a string.

-  .. attribute:: WebRequest.getvars
+  .. attribute:: getvars

     The GET parameters of this query, as a table whose keys and values are strings.

-  .. attribute:: WebRequest.headers
+  .. attribute:: headers

     The HTTP headers of this query, as a table whose keys and values are strings.

-  .. attribute:: WebRequest.method
+  .. attribute:: method

     The method of this query, as a string.

-  .. attribute:: WebRequest.path
+  .. attribute:: path

     The path of this query, as a string.

-  .. attribute:: WebRequest.postvars
+  .. attribute:: postvars

     The POST parameters of this query, as a table whose keys and values are strings.

-  .. attribute:: WebRequest.version
+  .. attribute:: version

     The HTTP version of this query, as an integer.